-He’s been sitting inside my laptop for a very long time, but finally, tomorrow, he will strut into the world.
+He’d been sitting inside my laptop for a very long time, but finally it came time for him to strut into the world.
 Friends, meet Preston.

 He’s one of the characters in Drama Queens and Devilish Schemes, the third book in the Actors and Angels series.
 As you can see he’s fond of a top hat and pearls.
 He’s also a character I originally introduced in an earlier draft of Drama Queens and Adult Themes.

 You see, both books were initially the same story.
 Gay couple Adam and Wade dealt with their mutual infatuation for Mannix, the young nude model from Adam’s art class, then half way through the manuscript was this passage:

 Imagine everything coming to a standstill.
 Like being sexually teased, but instead of your object of desire changing his mind, the whole scenario changes.
 The phone rings and your mother tells you that your Uncle Patrick died.
 A real mood killer.
 It’s not that your mum is a killjoy, it’s just that the main focus of the moment has shifted.

 You may consider if it is worth going ahead with the foreplay in honour of your Uncle Patrick.
 One last bang in memory of the old guy.
 After all, he did have a wicked sense of humour and you always suspected he was a closet case.
 But the thought that he could be looking down from above judging your actions on the news of his death, somehow kills the mood.